CICE-Consortium/About-Us/CODE_OF_CONDUCT.md

 Such action can include things such as: removing, editing, or rejecting comments, commits, code, wiki edits, email, issues, and other contributions that are not aligned to this Code of Conduct, or banning temporarily or permanently any contributor for other behaviors that are deemed inappropriate, threatening, offensive, or harmful.

 ## Attribution
-This Code of Conduct was originally adapted from the [Contributor Covenant](http://contributor-covenant.org/version/1/4), version 1.4.
-We then aligned it with the UCAR Participant Code of Conduct, which also borrows from the American Geophysical Union (AGU) Code of Conduct.
-The UCAR Participant Code of Conduct applies to both UCAR employees as well as participants in activities run by UCAR.
-The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at https://doi.org/10.5065/6w2c-a132.
+This Code of Conduct was adapted from the UCAR Participant Code of Conduct, and the original version is available on the UCAR website at https://doi.org/10.5065/6w2c-a132.
 The date that it was adopted by the CICE Consortium was October 1, 2020.